DenTelezhkin/DTRequestVerifier/README.md

 ### Best practices

 [AFNetworking 2.0](https://github.com/AFNetworking/AFNetworking) introduced great request serialization system, that can greatly reduce amount of code needed to create NSURLRequests.
-You should definitely check it out! =)
+You should definitely check it out!

-## Roadmap

-* Support for raw parameters http body serialization
-* Support for plist serialization
-* CocoaPods!